 Fractures which are not displaced and the extensor mechanism is intact, are treated by immobilization in cylinder cast for 4-6 weeks.
 The patient is allowed to bear weight on the extremity.

-After that, with presence of clinic-radiological signs of healing a removable brace is advised.
-Range of motion and strengthening exercises are initiated.
-As the patient gets better and and is able to perform straight leg raising on her own and has flexion of 90 degrees, brace is discontinued.
+After that, with the presence of clinic-radiological signs of healing a removable brace is advised.
+The range of motion and strengthening exercises are initiated.
+As the patient gets better and is able to perform straight leg raising on her own and has flexion of 90 degrees, the brace is discontinued.